frc-862/lightning-vision/README.md

 After the model is trained and exported, you should see a new directory in `exported-models/` that houses the trained model.

 The `*.pb` file for this model can be found in the `saved_model/` subdirectory.
 This model is ready to be depolyed to ... wherever.

+## Inference

+For inference with OpenCV, see [this sample implementation (python)](https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API).